phlatfish/graze/README.md

 ## Introduction

-IntrepidGraph is a simple yet powerful tool that enables users to upload art files and instantly see their images online.
+Graze is a simple yet powerful tool that enables users to upload art files and instantly see their images online.
 Whether you are a art enthusiast, a student, or a developer looking to learn and experiment with Flask, this project offers something for everyone.

 ### Key Features